-The small amount of formal training in pain education that psychologists receive shows up in the limited self-confidence expressed in adequately treating this patient population.
+The limited formal training psychologists receive in pain education shows up in the limited self-confidence that is expressed when asked whether adequately treatment is being provided for this patient population.
 When asked about their level of comfort in this area:

-- 34.1% responded that they feel less confident treating pain patients than they do other areas of general psychology.
+- 34.1% responded that they feel less confident treating pain patients than they do treating patients within other areas of general psychology.